 This is a truth that runs across every endeavor, creative or not—there’s always a time to put a bow on something.
 Put something out there, get it reviewed by a compliance expert, and then see how people react.
 Are you a perfectionist?
 Try to wrap up your handbook as soon as you get the legal go-ahead, and it will liberate you.

 #19: Coincidences to get characters into trouble are great; coincidences to get them out of it are cheating.

 It all comes down to doing the right thing.
-As an HR pro, you care so much about your team it’s crazy.
-Everything you do, including the handbook, should be a way to help them succeed.
+As a small business owner, you care so much about your team it’s crazy.
+Everything you do, including creating an employee handbook, should be a way to help them succeed.

 #20: Exercise: take the building blocks of a movie you dislike.
 How d’you rearrange them into what you DO like?

 This one can be (too) easily applied to the handbooks that are already out there.
 What sucks about them?
 And what can you do to make yours better?
 Identifying what doesn’t work is the first step in figuring out what does.